Status of Education in Vietnam

 Vietnam's extraordinary literacy rate (93.9 percent for men, 86.0 percent for women) exemplifies a culture with traditional high regard for education as well as political leadership with a longstanding commitment to education for the largest number of its citizens.
 Vietnam's rapid economic growth and greater global integration in the past two decades have sparked strong public demand for English language training, more dynamic teaching methodologies, and the latest scientific knowledge.
 More effective education and training is one of Vietnam's top priorities if the country is to sustain its remarkable economic growth and social transformation.
 The Foundation's Books for Asia program contributes to this important endeavor.

 In Vietnam, Books for Asia distributes more than 30,000 new books donated by American publishers each year to 120 recipient institutions in 35 cities and provinces throughout the country.
 Beneficiaries include thousands of Vietnamese university students at 67 recipient universities.
 At the Hanoi National University School of Business, for example, high quality business and economics texts donated by Books for Asia make up more than 75 percent of the library collection, and are used as classroom texts in economics, finance, and accounting classes.

 Books also reach the broader public through substantial donations to the National Library and to eight provincial library Reading Rooms, established with Asia Foundation support.
-Surveys show an average of 300 visitors came to these reading rooms every day.
+Surveys show an average of 300 visitors come to these reading rooms every day.
 An additional 23 municipal and provincial libraries also receive Books for Asia materials.
 At national and provincial libraries, special collections of books on US history, culture, and politics, and supporting activities such as storytelling and trivia contests, promote better understanding of the United States among Vietnamese, as well as celebrating the joys of reading and public libraries' special role in the communities in which they serve.

 Project and Partner Highlights